prsridha/cerebro-voyager/README.md

    <b>A more detailed explanation of the list of accepted Dataset Locators can be found [here](docs/dataset_locators.md). </b>

 2. <b>ETL Specification</b>: If you dataset needs to be pre-processed before feeding it into the model, you can add your code in the ETL Spec Class.
-This class contains functions such as row_prep, where you can specify how a single row of the dataset should be processed.
-Cerebro will then use this to process the entire dataset in parallel, across all workers.
-Arguments to this function can be used as inputs for the code.
-Cerebro will supply values to these arguments by reading the dataset. <br />
+Cerebro will process the entire dataset in parallel, across all workers.
+Arguments to functions in this class can be used as inputs for completing your code.
+Cerebro will supply values to these arguments each time it is called, by reading the dataset. <br />
-   <b> More details about the specification class can be found [here](docs/etl_spec.md)</b>.
+   <b> More details about the class can be found [here](docs/etl_spec.md)</b>.

-Templates - minibatch level
-num_epochs, param_grid
-run everything
-view on Tensorboard

-Example - cerebro_imagenet.py
-More detailed -
-   - APIs
-   - Flowchart for params
+3. <b>Minibatch Specification</b>: For model building operations such as train, validation, test and inference, you can add your code in the Minibatch Spec Class.
+Cerebro will partition your dataset across all workers and train your models using all GPUs in a worker.
+Similarly, validation, test and prediction are also done in parallel across all workers.
+Arguments to functions in this class can be used as inputs for completing your code.
+Cerebro will supply values to these arguments each time it is called, based on the models and the datasets. <br />
+   <b> More details about the class can be found [here](docs/mop_spec.md)</b>.

+4. <b></b>
+Cerebro allows you to view metrics from all your models in real-time on the same graph in Tensorboard Templates - minibatch level num_epochs, param_grid run everything view on Tensorboard

 ## Setup and Installation
 1. Login to the Voyager console by obtaining access as mentioned [here](https://www.sdsc.edu/support/user_guides/voyager.html#access), and clone this repository.